 I went to buy the single as soon as I could but on the advice of the record store I ended up buying the album, ‘Abandoned Luncheonette,’ as it featured an unedited version of the song.

 That turned out to be one of my smarter decision as it’s still a favourite to this day.

+Despite high hopes the single and album sank without trace and Hall & Oates disappeared from the scene.
 You can’t keep a good duo down however, and they came storming back in 76 with a stunning blue-eyed soul classic called ‘Sara Smile’ which would become a mega hit for them in the US.